 Centre for Art and Humanities

-This new building includes eight humanities classrooms located within a visual arts facility: a multi-disciplinary concept that is rooted in our educational philosophy.
-By intent, each student interacts with the working spaces and galleries of our visual artists while attending courses in Languages, History, Geography, Environmental Studies, Comparative Government, and Art History.
+The building includes eight humanities classrooms located within a visual arts facility: a multi-disciplinary concept that is rooted in our educational philosophy.
+By intent, each student interacts with the working spaces and galleries of our visual artists while attending courses in Languages, History, Geography, Environmental Studies, Mathematics, Comparative Government, and Art History.

 The following features are available in this 30,000 sq. ft. waterfront facility: